-- Step 1 Click on the Start menu, point to Settings and click on Control Panel. - Step 2 Double-click the Network icon. - Step 3 In the Network window, highlight TCP/IP protocol for your NIC and click Properties. - Step 4 On the IP Address tab, select Obtain an IP address automatically.
-Then click OK.
+- Step 1 Click on the Start menu, point to Settings and click on Control Panel. - Step 2 Double-click the Network icon. - Step 3 In the Network window, highlight TCP/IP protocol for your NIC or wireless adapter and click Properties. - Step 4 Choose one of the methods as required: